shabados/database/docs/usage/overview.md

 A new database entry will appear under the `Database Navigator` tab, and double-clicking this will open the database.
 Expand the `tables` option to view all the tables in the database, and double-click on any of the tables to view the data.
 You may also run some of the [SQL queries](#Offline-Applications-SQLite) and explore the dataset further.

+Some common query examples can be seen at [SQLite Querying](usage/queries).

 ## Offline Applications - SQLite
 If you're building a mobile app or desktop application, you'll likely want an offline copy of the database, unless you're certain your users will always be connected to the internet.